Dragenst1/Bio/pastes/Quotes/Drag's Quotes.md

 It might not be all there is, but your smile is all that I need.

 Otter families hold hands while asleep, as to not drift apart.
 Ain't that something.

+They say everyone dies twice, when you stop breathing and when your name is said for the last time. you'll only ever get the 1st

+There's more to live for then can ever be lived for, go out there and find what makes you say 'good morning world'